kesavan90/DataParsing/README.md

 # ShutterflycodeChallenge

 Assumption --

      All the input data comes as JSON Array

+Implemented Functions

     Out of order Handling

     Date Time format handling

     Base Data of LTV for all customers calculated and stored in Map- For further Analysis

 Dependency

     Used Org.json for JSON parsing

+Architecture

+    Two Hashmap are used to store the LTV of Customer per week and Customer Information

+    LTV of Customer per week has site visit count per week, amount ordered per week ,total amount and total site counts per year,LTV

+  Customer Information can be correlated with Customer key and used for visualization purpose or to do exploratory analytics

 Performance Improvement

     To handle large volume of data , Apache spark can be used to maintain the Life time value of customer

     Data can be saved in in-memory table or Hive table , query the data for Visualization